“And when we have to let go, something else becomes possible.” –Pema Khandro Rinpoche

-On the other hand, however, I felt like I was giving her a gift.
+On the other hand, though, I felt like I was giving her a gift.
 She’d suffered for such a long time already.
 Her mind was gone and her existence was miserable.
 She would not be missing these days.
 If I were in that position, I would want Dave to release me, too.

 And, to be honest, we were wrecked.
-We’re parents, we work a lot, we both make art, and we weren’t sleeping because of the freaking cat, the difficult, mean, malevolent cat who’d been a challenge since the day other people picked her out and brought her home and left her to Dave, a person who never wanted a cat in the first place.
+We’re parents, we work a lot, we both make art, and we weren’t sleeping because of the freaking cat – the difficult, mean, malevolent cat who’d been a challenge since the day other people picked her out and brought her home and left her to Dave, a person who never wanted a cat in the first place.
 We tried so, so many things to help her, but it didn’t matter; she just got worse by the day, and we were exhausted.
 More than wanting Dave to release me from this burden, I would want to release him from it.

 But for me, days later, I was still upset.
 Yes, it took me four whole days to realize that through this experience of putting down the cat, I’d actually been looking for some kind of insight into my mother’s death.
 What happened to her when she moved from dreaming into dying into being dead?
 What kind of moment did she experience?
 What did the room feel like when/if this moment happened?
-Where is she now?
+And where is she now?
 We will never know, not even my father who was sleeping beside her.

-So, I’d wanted this controlled experience with death, with choosing to end a creature’s suffering, watching the injection, feeling the moment, to inform me, to comfort me, to give me something.
-Instead, a million new questions ran through my head as I gazed into her mirror ball eyes.
+I’d wanted this controlled experience with death, with choosing to end a creature’s suffering, watching the injection, feeling the moment, to inform me, to comfort me, to give me something.
+Instead, a million new questions ran through my head as I gazed into her mirrorball eyes.
 What happened during that minute between her heart stopping and her eyes turning?
-Where was she then and where was she now?
+Where was she then, and where was she now?
 Did she know I was there looking deeply into her final moment?
 Could she see me or hear me or sense me in some way?
 What do we even mean when we use words like “she?”
 Who or what was she?
 Who was my mom?
 Who am I?

 Of course there are no real answers.
 But in letting go of my mom, in letting go of Blacula, in letting go of these questions and my expectations and my ruminations, something else becomes possible.